 Turkish people like to haggle over the price, practice this with them and get the best price for your souvenirs and other shopping.
 Do not buy in the first shop you see, only check the prices first and then try to bargain with them when you know what the price should be.

 Don’t buy perfume, clothes, shoes, bags etc. from street sellers.
 They are mostly smuggled or not genuine.

 Sometimes people may approach you on the street and offer you help but be wary, they may demand money from you in return.
 In the museums and in other places of interest you can get an audio guide.

 To avoid paying more than the expected price always check the price list or menu prices before ordering.
 In tourist areas prices tend to be overly priced and this could cause some problems when it comes to paying the restaurant bill.
+For this, don’t eat close to touristic places.
+Go a bit farther from the sights and you will find really nice and cheap places to eat.
 Places that are notorious for excessive prices are Bodrum and other main tourist cities.

 Don’t eat food from street stands or kiosks selling meat in sandwiches etc. it may not be healthy or hygienically prepared.
 Also don’t buy or eat food such as simit rings and other bakery products from street sellers as they are often hard and are not sold in hygienic conditions.

 New tips will be added regularly.
 Watch out for more tips coming soon.
 If you need to, you can contact me for more information.